About the Program

 The MPP-LM begins with carefully planned core courses which provides an introduction to policy, leadership and management, and advice on how to derive the greatest benefit from the MPP-LM experience.
 The curriculum for the rest of the program is delivered through a series of electives for students to personalize their learning journey.

-LM Students will learn Introduction to Public Policy, Philosophy and elective courses together with PA Students (except for some technical courses such as Financial Analysis and Appraisal of Public Investment).
+LM Students will learn Introduction to Public Policy, Philosophy and elective courses together with PA Students.

 See the detailed curriculum of the MPP-LM program here.